roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-04-05 ****** bysadkins116© Trish walked down the hallway towards her classroom.
+Trish walked down the hallway towards her classroom.
 Her body much calmer but still very aroused.
 The session with Beth helped a lot but didn't totally make the craving go away.
 When she walked in most of the students didn't even look twice at her, except Josh Franklin.
 He was watching her closely.
 "She remembered seeing him as she headed to Beth's room, did he suspect anything?"

  As soon as she started class, she watched Josh open his laptop and it looked like he was taking notes, but when he choked she looked at him and he smiled a wicked smile at her.
 Trish cringed at the thought of Josh discovering what she and Beth did over lunch.